 Now you can see multiple indexes

-Create Non Clustered Index using SQL Server Management Studio
+Create Non Clustered Index in SQL Server Management Studio

-In this example we will show you, How to create a Non Clustered Index using the SQL server management Studio.
-To do so, Please go to the Object Explorer and expand the Database folder.
-Please expand the table on which you want to create a Non Clustered Index, and Right click on the Indexes folder will open the context menu.
-Please select New Index and then select Non-Clustered Index.. option as shown below
+To do so, please go to the Object Explorer and expand the Database folder.
+Please expand the table on which you want to create a Non Clustered Index, and Right-click on the Indexes folder will open the context menu.
+Please select New Index and then select the Non-Clustered Index.. option as shown below

-Once you select Non-Clustered Index.. option, a new window called New Index will be opened as we shown below.
-Please change the Index Name as per your requirements
+Once you choose the Non-Clustered Index.. option, a new window called New Index will be opened as we showed below.
+Please change the non clustered Index Name as per your requirements

 Click on the Add button, and select the column name on which you want to specify the Non Clustered Index.
 For now, we are selecting the Last Name column.